groove-x/trio-util/docs/index.rst

 value wrappers
 --------------
-These value wrappers offer the ability to wait for a specific value or transition.  :class:`AsyncValue` can wrap any type, while :class:`AsyncBool` offers a simplified API for the common case of bool values.
+:class:`AsyncValue` can wrap any type, offering the ability to wait for a specific value or transition.  :class:`AsyncBool` is just an :class:`AsyncValue` that defaults to ``False``.

 .. autoclass:: AsyncValue
     :members: